-A will is a legal document that contains a person’s directions for their estate when they die.
-In Queensland, wills are governed by the Succession Act 1981.
+A will is a legal document that specifies a person’s directions for their estate when they die.
+In New South Wales, wills are governed by the Succession Act 2006.

-In the document, a person can leave instructions for any property to which they are entitled at the time of their death.
+In a will, a person can leave instructions for any property to which they are entitled at the time of their death.
 It can also contain instructions about, for example, the care of children or pets, funeral arrangements, and donations to charity.

-To be legal in Queensland, a will must be:
+To be legal in New South Wales, a will must be:

 - in writing;

 - signed by the person making it (the “testator”);

 - signed by the testator in the presence of 2 witnesses aged over 18, present at the same time.

 - signed and attested to by the witnesses in the presence of the testator.

 It should also be dated.
 If there is no date listed, the witnesses may have to swear an affidavit as to the date it was signed.
 The date is important to prove the will is the testator’s last one.